QED-DeveloperPortal/DevPortal-AI-Kit/README.md

 ```

 Install Ollama (see https://github.com/ollama/ollama?tab=readme-ov-file for different ways to do this)

 Open a new terminal window

 Type the following to download and run the llama3.1:latest model
 ```console
 ollama run llama3.1
 ```

-Go back to your VS Code window, open a terminal and type
+Go back to the VS Code window, open a terminal and type
 ```console
 dotnet run
 ```

+A "User:" prompt will show.

-This should bring you to a "User:" prompt where you can type a query such as "What API Groups are supported?" and press enter.
+Type a query such as "What API Groups are supported?" and press enter.

-You should then see a response that has been generated.
+If everything is configured corectly a response will be generated.